To learn more about the Drexel ICA program, click here to access additional details and information.

 27. Camera and spare memory cards for the camera

-28. Torch – either wind up one or a small LED one with a long-lasting battery and can fit in your pocket
+28. Torch – either wind up one or a small LED one with a long-lasting battery and can fit in your

 29. Cheap waterproof watch